dlbbld/clean-chess/README.md

 * WINNABLE - the position is winnable by the player
 * POSSIBLY_WINNABLE - the position is most likely winnable by the player, but it might also be unwinnable in some rare cases

-The full method has also three return values:
+The full method also has three return values:
 * UNWINNABLE - the position is not winnable by the player
 * WINNABLE - the position is winnable by the player
-* UNDETERMINED - the search was stopped due to limits in the code
+* UNDETERMINED - the limits in the code interrupted the search

+Performance: The limit regarding "UNDETERMINED" is 500'000 positions.
+It takes around one minute to reach.
+Most positions evaluate below one second.

 ### Dead position
 The quick method has three return values: